arianrhodsandlot/eslint-plugin-biome-x/readme.md

 If it does not fit your need, there are several ways of configuring `eslint-plugin-biome-x`.
 If you set you configuration in more than one place, they will be deeply merged.

-The structure of the configuration is listed on the [configuration reference of Biome](https://biomejs.dev/reference/configuration/).

-- `biome.json`
+- `biome.json` in your project's root directory.
 - `biome` field in the `package.json`
   ```json5
   {